 1. OBTAIN YOUR CANADIAN BOARD OF EXAMINERS FOR PROFESSIONAL SURVEYORS (CBEPS) — CERTIFICATE OF COMPLETION (C OF C)

 As a university or technical school graduate, you may have earned some credit toward your CBEPS certificate of completion.
 Contact CBEPS directly to find out which examinations may be exempted and which examinations must be passed.

 2. APPLY TO BECOME A LAND SURVEYOR IN TRAINING OF THE AMLS

-All persons applying for admission as a land surveyor in training shall submit a written application to the board accompanied by: a summary of all academic education and training, together with an official transcript of marks in respect of any post-secondary school education;
+All persons applying for admission as a land surveyor in training shall submit a written application to the board accompanied by: a summary of all academic education and training, together with a written summery of marks in respect of any post-secondary school education;

 - a resume of the applicant’s relevant training and experience;